dbkreling/indecision-app/README.md

+Executive summary:

+  To run this project, navigate to the root of the project (indecision-app/) and from a terminal issue:

+    $ yarn run serve

+  and from another terminal window:

+    $ yarn run dev-server

+Needless to say that the dev-server output will show where the project is running at by showing a line like:

+    "Project is running at http://localhost:8081/"

+Your browser should resolve that with no issues.

+See below for further information about the project.

+Description:

 This is a project from The Complete React Web Developer Course (with Redux) course.

 To install all the dependencies of this project, run: